Yukkiku/New-Dawn/README.md

 Ecommerce Backend

 ## Overview
-Ecommerce API to handle some transactional things like (Custom
+Ecommerce API to handle some transactional things like (Customer, Shipping, Product and Order) using graphql + django

+### Gettin